zkpstandard/wg-plonkish/src/ABSTRACT.md

-# Abstract — Plonkish Constraint System Working Group
+# Abstract â€” Plonkish Constraint System Working Group

 ## Contributors
 - Jack Grigg, Electric Coin Company
 - Daira-Emma Hopwood, Jacaranda Software
-- Mary Maller, Ethereum Foundation and PQShield
+- Mary Maller, Ethereum Foundation and PQShield (liason)

 *Public Contact:* plonkish-team@googlegroups.com

-*Submitted on 2024-MM-DD to the ZKProof Standards Committee.*
+*Submitted on 2024-04-30 to the ZKProof Standards Committee.*

 ## Summary
 An arithmetisation is a language that a proof system uses to express statements.
 A circuit is a program in this language.
 The associated computation has been computed correctly if and only if all of the constraints in the circuit are satisified.